ibm-cloud-docs/power-iaas/ordering-direct-link.md

   <dt><strong>Routing Option</strong></dt>
   <dt></dt>
   <dd>
-    Select <strong>Local Routing (Free)</strong> to access all data centers that are connected at the location that you specified in the
+    Select <strong>Local Routing (Free)</strong> to access all of the data centers that are connected at the location that you specified in the
     <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to
-    access all IBM Cloud data centers in the world.
+    access all of the IBM Cloud data centers in the world.
   </dd>
   <dt><strong>BGP ASN</strong></dt>
   <dt></dt>